Unleash/unleash-edge/server/README.md

 - **Performance**: Unleash Edge caches in memory and can run close to your end-users.
 A single instance can handle tens to hundreds of thousands of requests per second.
 - **Resilience**: Unleash Edge is designed to survive restarts and operate properly even if you lose connection to your Unleash server.

-Unleash Edge is built to help you scale Unleash, if you're looking for the easiest way to connect your client SDKs you can check out our [Frontend API](https://docs.getunleash.io/reference/front-end-api).
+Unleash Edge is built to help you scale Unleash.
+ * If you're looking for the easiest way to connect your client SDKs you can check out our [Frontend API](https://docs.getunleash.io/reference/front-end-api).
+ * If you're looking to learn how to scale your own feature flag system why not check out our recommendations for building and scaling [feature flags](https://docs.getunleash.io/topics/feature-flags/feature-flag-best-practices)

 ## Migrating to Edge from the Proxy